 A poll conducted in May found that 68 percent of respondents said they would support the measure.

-City Librarian Martin Gomez said the proceeds would be used to keep libraries open six days a week and save after-school and homework assistance programs that are set to be
+City Librarian Martin Gomez said the proceeds would be used to keep libraries open six days a week and save after-school and homework assistance programs that are set to be eliminated in July.

 The Library Department is guaranteed $75 million a year and receives an additional $48 million from the city general fund, an amount that has been reduced over the last several years due to the city's revenue problems.
 Of its budget, $22 million is spent for services from the Department of Water and Power.